jsktt/jsktt/README.md

 ## Hi 👋

-Hi, I'm Junsung, a software engineer with background in embedded systems and NLP models.
+I'm Junsung, a software engineer with background in embedded systems and NLP models.
 I am a recent graduate from Virginia tech with a Computer Engineering degree.
 My current focuses are in fullstack development using React and Javascript through Vite.